moritzgoldbeck/presentation_template/README.md

 # Presentation Template

 This is my standard beamer template.
+Please feel free to use it.